libccrisostomo/where-to-go-next-as-a-data-scientist/README.md

 # Where to go next as a Data Scientist?

 This repository contains an interactive Dashboard, created with Dash by Plotly, which can help aspiring Data Scientists to choose a country to relocate to, given a fair number of factors.
-This topic seemed up to date and especially relevant as first year Data Science Master’s Students: Where to go next.
+This topic seemed up to date and especially relevant as first-year Data Science Master’s Students: Where to go next.
 Either as a professional internship or for an actual job, the choice and decision on a country, after the decision of moving abroad, can be quite challenging; and this is where this Dashboard comes in handy.

-The following variables were collected ans visualized in the Dashboard:
+The following variables were collected and visualized in the Dashboard:

 1. __Basic Human Needs__ - Index that combines multiple factors regarding Nutrition and Basic Medical Care, Water and Sanitation, Shelter and Personal Safety.
 (Measured in percentage) <br>